nogibjj/706_Week05_YL/README.md

 * `requirements.txt` is to specify the dependencies (libraries and packages) required to run the project.

 ## Project description

+Create a Python script that interacts with a SQL database.

 ## Project environment